vjrngn/fetchy/README.md

 # Fetchy
 Simple HTTP package using the new Fetch API.
 Only 'GET' and 'POST' requests are supported for now.

 **All responses default to JSON unless specified otherwise**

 # Installation

+## GITHUB

 	git clone https://github.com/vjrngn/fetchy/

-*currently not on npm, but will soon be.*
+## NPM

+	npm install 'digit-fetchy'

 # Usage
 In any file :

 	var http = require('digit-fetchy');

 ## GET requests

 *Simple GET request with default headers*

 	  http.get('some/url/here.com')
 	    .then(response => {
 	      console.log(response);